RobRoseKnows/umbc-cs-projects/umbc-cs461/projs/proj1/report.md

   - `Unique(Barcode)` since barcodes should be unique accross all plants
   - `ForeignKey(Barcode) -> Barcodes(Barcodes)` since barcodes should be unique accross
     all tables.
+  - `Check(Type IN ('herbs', 'vegetables', 'flowers'))` because those are the only types of plants allowed.
   - `Check(DaysToGerminate >= 0)` since all plants should take some time to germinate
   - `Check(Req_Feeding >= 0)` since it can't require negative feeding
   - `Check(Req_Watering >= 0)` since it can't require negative watering